-The project site is an infill property surrounded by existing single family residential development to the north of Foothill Parkway and to the southwest of the site; commercial development to the immediate east; Mountain Gate Park to the south and the Corona Heritage Park and Museum to the immediate west (Exhibit 1).
+The project site is an infill property surrounded by existing single family residential development to the north of Foothill Parkway and to the southwest of the site; commercial development to the immediate east; Mountain Gate Park to the south and the Corona Heritage Park and Museum to the immediate west (Exhibit 2).
 The applicant proposes to develop a two-story senior assisted living facility consisting of 107 units within a 109,551 square-foot building.
-The project proposes a density of 20.7 dwelling units per acre (du/ac), which is within the density range of 15 to 36 du/ac, and below the maximum density of 75 du/ac for senior housing allowed by the General Plan HDR land use designation.
+The project proposes a density of 20.77 du/ac, which is within the density range of 15 to 36 dwelling units per acre (du/ac), and below the maximum density of 75 du/ac for senior housing allowed by the General Plan HDR land use designation.

 The project was initially reviewed by the Development Plan Review (DPR) Committee on June 15, 2023.
-The applicant formally submitted the Community Facilities Plan Amendment (CFPA) and the abovementioned applications to the city on August 16, 2023.
-The applications were reviewed by the Project and Environmental Review Committee (PRC) on September 7, 2023.
-Missing and revised items were subsequently submitted, and the applications were deemed complete on January 16, 2024, and scheduled for the Planning and Housing Commission meeting on February 12, 2024.
+The applicant formally submitted the General Plan Amendment (GPA) and the abovementioned applications to the city on August 16, 2023.
+All applications were reviewed by the Project and Environmental Review Committee (PRC) on September 7, 2023.
+Missing and revised items were subsequently submitted, and the applications were deemed complete on January 16, 2024, and scheduled for the Planning and Housing Commission meeting of February 12, 2024.